jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-life-as-a-door-girl.md

 ---
 templateKey: review-post
-path: /feature/life-as-a-door-girl
+path: /feature/life-as-a-door-host
-title: Life as a door girl
+title: 'Antje: Life as a door host'
 date: 2017-01-01T04:40:13.000Z
-description: A rare account of the ups and downs of being a door girl.
+description: A rare insight into the ups and downs of being a door host.
 featuredImage: /img/antje.jpg
 ---
-_If you're a regular on Sydney's underground circuit, there's a high chance you've met Antje An Ban.
-The omnipresent door guardian gives an insight into her experiences working at clubs in Germany and Australia._
+_If you're a regular on Sydney's underground circuit, there's a good chance you've met Antje An Ban at the beginning of many of your nights.
+Here, the veteran host shares her experiences of working the door. _
 <br><br>

 So I’ve been a door girl for about 7 years now, since the day my boss moved me from working the bar to the door during the relaunch of a club in my hometown in Germany.